Top Haunted European Destinations

-Known as the Bermuda Triangle of Romania, the 700 acre Hoia-Baciu Forest once swallowed a shepherd and 200 sheep.
-A 5-year-old girl went missing there, and reappeared five years later, unchanged and wearing the same clothes.
-The trees of Hoia-Baciu grow in counter clockwise spirals, and the apparent ground zero of the paranormal activity is centered around a circle where nothing can grow.
+Known as the Bermuda Triangle of Romania, the 700-acre Hoia-Baciu Forest once swallowed a shepherd and 200 sheep.
+A 5-year-old girl went missing here and reappeared five years later, unchanged and wearing the same clothes.
+The trees of Hoia-Baciu grow in counterclockwise spirals and the apparent ground zero of the paranormal activity is centered around a circle where nothing can grow.

-Visitors report feelings of fatigue and in one instance a man remembered everything in his life while in the forest, only to forget it moments later upon leaving, others have seen UFOs, and ghosts and orbs have been photographed.
-The Hoia-Baciu truly rivals the Dracula legend in the area, and visitors truly enter it at their own risk.
+Visitors report feelings of fatigue and in one instance a man remembered everything in his life while in the forest, only to forget it moments later upon leaving.
+Others have seen UFOs, and ghosts and orbs have been photographed.
+The Hoia-Baciu truly rivals the Dracula legend in the area and visitors enter it at their own risk.

 Houska Castle — Blatce, Czech Republic

-A beautifully preserved 13th century castle known as the the Gateway to Hell, Houska Castle has a terrifying reputation.
+A beautifully preserved 13th-century castle known as the Gateway to Hell, Houska Castle has a terrifying reputation.
 The fortress served as an administrative center until it the early 19th century and was later a site of Nazi experimentation.
-Local legend says it was built to contain demons from a hellish hole, now contained under the chapel.
-The facade does look as if it might be trying to keep something in, and stories of terrifying animal/ human hybrids and flying creatures emerging from the hole are remembered by locals.
+Local legend says it was built to contain demons from a hellish hole, now set under the chapel.
+The facade looks as if it might be trying to keep something in and locals tell stories of terrifying animal/human hybrids and flying creatures emerging from the hole.

 The castle has been featured by Ghost Hunters International and Most Haunted Live.
-Houska Castle hosts tours and events, and visitors can fine lodging Prague, an easy half an hour away.
+Houska Castle hosts tours and events.

 Mary King’s Close — Edinburgh, Scotland

 Strange lights.
 A ghostly woman in black.
-Mary King’s Close is a fragment of Edinburgh’s old city hidden deep beneath The Royal Mile.
-Once a bustling tenement, the close was struck by bubonic plague in the seventeenth century, and by the middle of the eighteenth century was so dilapidated the city removed its inhabitants and built the Royal Exchange on top of it.
+Mary King’s Close is a fragment of Edinburgh’s old city hidden deep beneath the Royal Mile.
+Once a bustling tenement, the close was struck by the bubonic plague in the 17th century.
+By the middle of the 18th century, the place was so dilapidated that the city removed its inhabitants and built the Royal Exchange on top of it.

-A little girl named Annie has haunted the close since her death of plague, and visitors often leave her a doll.
-Strange lights and sharp drops of temperature have been experienced since the seventeenth century.
+A little girl named Annie has haunted the close since her death from the plague and visitors often leave her a doll.
+Strange lights and sharp drops in temperature have been experienced since the 17th century.

 The close is open for tours and access is possible for paranormal research.
-Halloween tours are available with a focus on witchcraft through October.
+Halloween tours are available with a focus on witchcraft throughout October.

 The Capuchin Museum and Crypt — Rome, Italy